4 minutes

 4. International Companies

-Readers should note that this index complements insights from Digital Commerce 360’s Top 2000 data.
+Readers should note that this index complements insights from Digital Commerce 360’s Top 2000 Database.
 That database specifically tracks North American online retailers and their web sales.
 The Baird/Digital Commerce 360 Ecommerce Stock Index, meanwhile, covers both B2C retail and B2B ecommerce companies, in addition to the technology vendors that serve them, with a broader focus on global activity.
 All commentary and reporting is provided for informational purposes only and is not intended to be financial advice.

-April ecommerce stock index results
+February ecommerce stock index results

 Do you rank in our databases?